Skip to navigation Skip to main content Skip to footer Website's SVG icons

 The Scotsman remarked that Aberdeen was one of the most architecturally distinctive cities in Europe, so taking the time to walk around the city's streets will have you marvelling at the sights.

-The award-winning Aberdeen Art Gallery is also well worth a visit, having been refurbished and more than doubling in size in 2019.
+The award-winning Aberdeen Art Gallery is also well worth a visit.
 It houses over 1,000 items spanning 700 years, including masterpieces from Monet, Renoir, Bacon, Hepworth and Tracey Emin, as well as exceptional works by local talents.

 With a classic mix of old and new, take in the charming Old Town, with the 15th-century fortified cathedral; Scotland's oldest bridge, the 13th century Brig o' Balgownie; and the University of Aberdeen, which dates back to 1495.